Mr-scafandri/hltb-millennium-plugin/README.md

 ![Big Picture Mode](example_bigPictureMode.png)

 ## Features

+> [!IMPORTANT]
+> HLTB does not have an official public API.
+This plugin relies on undocumented endpoints that can change without notice.
+When that happens, the plugin will stop working until the code is updated.
+This may take a week or more unless you submit a PR.

 - Shows HLTB completion times on library game pages and store pages:
   - Main Story